olivercalazans/SharkWatch/README.md

-# TS.P.S.
+# WireSpy
-TS.P.S.
-(TShark Passive Scanner) is plugin for TShark
+WireSpy is plugin for TShark